xinyanliang/xinyanliang.github.io/_pages/about.md

 News
 ------
 - <span style="color: #FF0000">I'm always looking for highly motivated Ph.D students, Postdoctorals and Assistant Professors to conduct frontier research in our team.
 If interested, please drop me an email with your full CV and a research plan releated to my research interest.</span>
+- [02/2023] One paper was accepted by CVPR'23.
+Congrats to Yuze Tan and all the collaborators!
 - [12/2022] I have been invited to be a SPC member for the 32nd International Joint Conference on Artificial Intelligence (IJCAI'23).
 - [11/2022] Two papers were accepted by AAAI'23.
 Congrats to Yuze Tan and all the collaborators!
 - [11/2022] "Pure Graph-guided Multi-view Subspace Clustering" was accepted by Pattern Recognition.
 Congrats to Hongjie Wu and all the collaborators!